g00dnatur3/jscover-sbt-plugin/README.md

 jscover-sbt-plugin
 ==================

-A plugin for sbt to enable getting javascript code coverage for functional style tests thru the use of JSCover library.
+A plugin for sbt & play to enable getting javascript code coverage for functional style tests thru the use of JSCover library.

 This plugin was developed with play 2.2.1, but should work for all 2.2.x versions.